By Contributing Reporter

 The three corners of State organization are independent under this institutional formula.
 It is assumed that a balanced relationship between them provides political stability for the country.

 When friction occurs in the interaction between the Powers, the democratic environment suffers consequences.
-As a result, Brasilia becomes a crisis factory.
-This situation has lingered for some years in Brazil and has gained new elements in recent days.
+As a result, Brasilia becomes a crisis factory . . .